oracle/truffleruby/doc/user/options.md

 Options can also be set as JVM system properties, where they have a prefix `polyglot.ruby.`.
 For example `--vm.Dpolyglot.ruby.cexts.remap=true`, or via any other way of setting JVM system properties.
-Finally, options can be set as Graal-SDK polyglot API configuration options.
+Finally, options can be set as GraalVM polyglot API configuration options.

 The priority for options is the command line first, then the Graal-SDK polyglot API configuration, then system properties last.